sschong/good-ansible/README.md

 # bad-ansible
-Bad Ansible is a deliberately poorly written playbook and Ansible Environment for training purposes
+Good Ansible is a modified during training